DU 402: The Art of Pattern Making

 Before getting into drafting specifics, it's worth pausing on a constraint that's specific to selvedge denim — because it changes how the pattern has to be drawn.

 Selvedge fabric is approximately 30 inches wide.
 Wide-goods denim is approximately 60 inches wide.
 That difference in width isn't just a number — it means that for every meter of selvedge you cut, you have half the usable fabric you'd have with wide goods.
-And selvedge takes significantly longer to mill on a shuttle loom than wide-goods denim does on a projectile loom, which means it costs more per meter to begin with.
+And selvedge takes significantly longer to mill on a shuttle loom, which means it costs more per meter to begin with.
 Waste is expensive.
 Maximizing yield isn't optional — it's fundamental to making selvedge denim economically viable at the maker scale.

 The straight side seam constraint becomes significant at larger sizes.
-As the pattern gets wider, the pieces begin to push against the limits of the 30-inch bolt.
 Above a size 38 waist, drafting a well-proportioned selvedge pattern becomes genuinely difficult, and sometimes impossible depending on the fabric width.
 It's one of the reasons you don't often see selvedge jeans in larger sizes — not because makers don't want to produce them, but because the geometry of the fabric makes it hard.

 The Two Lines: Setting Up Your Pattern